konmik/Phlux/README.md

 ### TODO

-In some cases we need to call background and UI tasks sequentially.
+- In some cases we need to call background and UI tasks sequentially.
 This is still a pain, so I think about implementing Interactor pattern on top of Phlux.

+- 100% test coverage, as usual.